 All communications with Taloflow servers are encrypted using industry standard HTTPS.
 This ensures that all traffic between you and Taloflow is secure during transit.

-Taloflow's Instance Manager is currently in Beta, and therefore we have no history to derive availability reports.
+The Taloflow Infrastructure Monitor is currently in Beta, and therefore we have no history to derive availability reports.
 However, Beta Program participants have 24/7 access to our team to resolve any and all availability issues.

 Taloflow service clustering and network redundancies mean that there is no single point of failure in our system.